-Those original biscuits (recipe here) are a classic in our family but I wanted to mix it up and see what all butter biscuits would yield.
-It was more of an experiment if you will.
-Would I like them better than the texture of the shortening biscuits I had grown to know and love?
+Those original biscuits are a classic, but this time around I wanted to mix it up.
+So, today I’m executing an experiment of sorts.
+Curiosity ablazing, I want to see what an all-butter biscuit would yield.
+Will I like them better than the texture of the shortening biscuits I had grown to know and love?

 So what was my final outcome after eating way too many biscuits than I care to share?
-I have decided that I will try a combination of both shortening and butter in another recipe at some point soon because I think the combo might create the best biscuit ever.
+I have decided that I will try a combination of both shortening and butter in another recipe because I think the combo might create the best biscuit ever.

 - 2 cups White Lily self-rising flour